connor-lennox/connor-lennox.github.io/content/research/_index.md

 An interesting result of this approach to article generation is the traceability of the provenance of each output statement.
 This allows for a more interpretable output, or at the very least a means of verifying the facts in the article.

-Before I got involved with NLP, I did some work on signal processing and classification, where I focused on arrhthmia detection and magnetic wave perturbations (they're more similar than you'd think!).
+Before I got involved with NLP, I did some work on signal processing and classification, where I focused on arrhythmia detection and magnetic wave perturbations (they're more similar than you'd think!).

 # Publications